 - (a) an outline description of the quality process that the Proponent will put in place to ensure the delivery of quality infrastructure.
-This includes practices, resources or particular sequences of activities it will use in its engineering, design, construction, operation and maintenance activities; - (b) a description of both the quality control and quality assurance procedures the Proponent will implement; - a description of quality control and quality assurance procedures that will address all testing, inspection and monitoring required to ensure the end products and services will meet the requirements; - (d) the process that the Proponent will follow for developing and implementing the QMS with deliverables defined at each stage for documentation, implementation and compliance audit and certification; and - (e) an organization chart showing reporting relationships and identifying by name the quality manager and his/her inspection staff.
-Resumes of all key personnel must be provided.
+This includes practices, resources or particular sequences of activities it will use in its engineering, design, construction, operation and maintenance activities; - (b) a description of both the quality control and quality assurance procedures the Proponent will implement; - a description of quality control and quality assurance procedures that will address all testing, inspection and monitoring required to ensure the end products and services will meet the requirements; - (d) the process that the Proponent will follow for developing and implementing the QMS with deliverables defined at each stage for documentation, implementation and compliance audit and certification; and - (e) reporting relationships with reference to the organization chart and identifying by name the quality managers, including those for the Project design process, construction process, and operations and maintenance and rehabilitation process.
+Résumés of all key personnel must be provided separate from the 200 page Technical Submission in an appendix.